siwonpark/distributed-cloud-database/m3/doc/replication mechanism.md

   each KVServer is a coordinator and two replica, need two more replica database, play as Stable History role.

-  only the tail replica should use cache for getKV
+  - only the tail replica should use cache for getKV
+  - let putKV operate on coordinator database
+  - let getKV operate on replica2 database
+  - make read and write lock work on single database

   <img src="replication mechanism.assets/image-20220320015450631.png" alt="image-20220320015450631" style="zoom: 67%;" />